Wayne Bennett (rugby league): Brisbane Broncos (2015–2018)

-Great Britain and England
+Great Britain and England (2016–2020)

 In 2016, Bennett was appointed coach of England for two seasons.
 The decision however suffered criticism from some critics, such as former English internationals Kevin Sinfield and Jamie Peacock who believe previous coach Steve McNamara should have stayed at the helm, while Australian rugby league legend Wally Lewis said that an Australian should not be coaching the English team.
-Later in 2016, rumours came about that Wayne would be selecting Australian players such as Brett and twin brother Josh Morris as well as Trent Hodkinson in his English team for the 2016 Four Nations.
+Later in 2016, rumours came about that Bennett would be selecting Australian players such as Brett and twin brother Josh Morris as well as Trent Hodkinson in his English team for the 2016 Four Nations.
 However, he 'denied' that he'd select those players in his squad saying that the media is 'getting excited'.
 In October 2017, Bennett was selected for the England squad in the 2017 Rugby League World Cup.

 In 2019, Bennett was selected as head coach for the Great Britain Lions tour of the Southern Hemisphere.
 He took charge of Great Britain for the first time in the defeat by Tonga.

-Great Britain ended the tour losing all four matches including the last match which was a humiliating 28-10 loss against Papua New Guinea in Port Moresby.
+Great Britain ended the tour losing all four matches including the last match which was a humiliating 28–10 loss against Papua New Guinea in Port Moresby.
 Following the conclusion of the tour, several Great Britain players and Bennett himself came under intense media scrutiny and fan backlash.

 He was also selected to coach the England 9s squad for the 2019 Rugby League World Cup 9s.

-South Sydney Rabbitohs
+South Sydney Rabbitohs (2019–2021)

-In 2019, Bennett started his first of three seasons as South Sydney coach with the club winning 10 of their first 11 games which saw them sitting at the top of the table.
-Following the 2019 State of Origin series, Souths suffered a slump in form before winning their last 3 matches in a row to finish the regular season in 3rd place.
-Bennett guided South Sydney to the preliminary final against the Canberra Raiders but were defeated 16-10 at Canberra Stadium.
+In 2019, Bennett started his first of three seasons as South Sydney coach with the club winning ten of their first eleven games which saw them sitting at the top of the table.
+Following the 2019 State of Origin series, Souths suffered a slump in form before winning their last three matches in a row to finish the regular season in 3rd place.
+Bennett guided South Sydney to the preliminary final against the Canberra Raiders but were defeated 16–10 at Canberra Stadium.

 On 21 February 2020, it was announced that Bennett would be leaving South Sydney as head coach at the end of the 2021 season with assistant Jason Demetriou taking his place.
 Nevertheless, Bennett guided South Sydney to a sixth place finish in the 2020 NRL season which saw the club qualify for the finals.
-Bennett took South Sydney to their third preliminary final in a row where they suffered a 20-16 loss against Penrith.
+Bennett took South Sydney to their third preliminary final in a row where they suffered a 20–16 loss against Penrith.
 On 14 January 2021, it was announced that Bennett relinquished his Queensland Maroons coaching job from the previous year.
 In the 2021 NRL season, Bennett guided South Sydney to a third placed finish.
 He then took South Sydney to the 2021 NRL Grand Final which was also Bennett's tenth grand final as a head coach.
-South Sydney would go on to lose the final narrowly to Penrith 14-12.
+South Sydney lost to Penrith 14–12.

-Dolphins

-Commencing in 2022, Bennett joined the Dolphins as head coach for their inaugural 2023 season in the NRL competition.